 If you’re taking your game to the blacktop, you know the drill: concrete chews up soft rubber for breakfast.
 You need a shoe that is built like a tank, and right now, the Nike Cosmic Unity 3 is the heavyweight champion of the outdoor courts.

-While it is marketed heavily on its sustainability—featuring at least 25% recycled content by weight—the real story here is its sheer structural integrity.
-The outsole features a thick, segmented traction pattern that reviewers have called "outstandingly durable" and perfect for gritty surfaces.
-It sits on a dense drop-in midsole that, while firm, provides a stable, low-to-the-ground ride that won't bottom out after a few weeks of asphalt pounding.
-It’s not the bounciest ride in the world, but if you want a shoe that will last an entire summer season at the park, this is it.
+It’s marketed heavily on sustainability, with at least 25% recycled content by weight, but the real story is how tough it is.
+The outsole has a thick, segmented traction pattern that reviewers call “outstandingly durable” and ideal for gritty surfaces.
+It sits on a dense drop-in midsole that, while firm, gives you a stable, low-to-the-ground ride that won’t bottom out after a few weeks of asphalt pounding.
+It’s not the bounciest ride, but if you want a shoe that lasts an entire summer at the park, this is it.

 Best Budget and Value Options